 All keys, both, in C- and D-Tuning gathered in my so called Ukulele Circle This is

-a key circle, also known as quint circle, showing 11 chords in each key.
+a key circle, also known as circle of quints (circle of fifths), showing 11 chords in each key.
 It is helpfully